frallannea/wedding/pages/plan/plan.md

 # Preliminary plan

 The whole wedding celebration will take place at the same location.
-Please note that the time may be updated closer to the wedding date depending on the restrictions.
+Please note that the plan may be updated closer to the wedding date depending on the restrictions.

 <p id="pForSchedule"></p>